Rolling Stones unveil biggest tour in six years

-LONDON The Rolling Stones unveiled details of their biggest tour in six years on Wednesday, playing nine dates in North America as well as two British concerts after a stage comeback last year to celebrate 50 years in music.
+LONDON The Rolling Stones unveiled details of their biggest tour in six years on Wednesday, playing dates in North America and Britain after a stage comeback last year to celebrate 50 years in music.

-The band said they would kick off their "50 and Counting" tour in Los Angeles on an unspecified date and then play Oakland, California, on May 5 and seven other North American cities before performing in London's Hyde Park on July 6.
+The band said they would kick off their "50 and Counting" tour in Los Angeles on an unspecified date but would then play Oakland, California on May 5 and eight other cities including Toronto and London, UK.

-The veteran rockers, who played sell-out shows on a mini-tour of London, the United States and France last year, had already been named as headline act at Britain's biggest musical festival, Glastonbury, on June 29 which is also a sell-out.
+The veteran rockers, who played to sell-out crowds on a mini-tour of London and New York last year, have already said they will headline Britain's biggest musical festival Glastonbury on June 29.

-As part of their 50th celebrations, the band last year released a greatest hits collection, a documentary, and a photographic book and then sparked rumours about more concerts with a March 29th website post saying: "5 Days & Counting".
+To celebrate 50 years the band also released a greatest hits collection, a documentary, and a photographic book and then sparked rumors about more concerts with a March 29th post on their website that said "5 Days & Counting..."

 "'50 and Counting' has been pretty amazing so far," lead singer Mick Jagger said in a statement on Wednesday.